PatriciaRodrigues1994/Satellite-Image-Segmentation/README.md

 ## Synopsis

 Images are increasingly available from a variety of sources, including nano-satellites, drones and conventional high altitude satellites.
 The data is available: the task is to produce intervention-specific maps with the relevant features and in a short timeframe.
 Thus, the goal is to train a model which given a new tile can annotate all buildings.
+Here a U-Net model is used with VGG11 as encoder.
+Also, a separate script to detect the land changes over time is provided to detect and calculate the difference in the landscape

 ## Dataset